myralabs/pymyra/tutorial/README.md

 Myra’s APIs are the best way to build natural language understanding into your applications.
 They provide tools to identify user intent, and extract key data like names, cities, numbers, and custom-defined values.

+If you're not a Python programmer, check out the "Model training workflow" document to learn how to train our REST APIs for your use.

 We'll build a simple and state-of-the-art conversational bot that will do this:

 ```